cktang88/khan-quality/README.md

 2. Mongo DB incorrect count of videos compared to topic list
     * Solution: originally had not closed db correctly.
 Fixed, but problem persists.
 Realized some identical videos are listed under multiple topics.

+## What I've learned
+Khan Academy grows at a staggering pace.
+When I originally retrieved the topic tree in July 15th, 2017, there were three or four videos with broken links, and had 17997 videos, 9563 of which were unique.
+As of August 4, 2017, there are 18374 videos, 9599 of which are unique.
+In addition, only one of video was found to have a broken link, a significant improvement.

 ## Misc.

 - MapDB to analyze data? or hadoop/mapreduce/spark